clarencepohh/tp/docs/UserGuide.md

 Format to add a `Deadline`: `add, <day index>, D, <deadline description>`

-You will then be asked to provide the deadline (date and time) for this task.
+You will then be asked to provide the deadline (date and time) for this task in the format `"DD/MM/YYYY HHMM"`.

-> Note that the time and date are saved as plaintext, so that users are not bounded to purely date/time inputs and can use inputs such as "sunday bedtime"

 `Enter the deadline date and time of this task, separated by a space: `